PublicMapping/districtbuilder-website/_pages/contact.md

 hero:
   mini-title: "Contact us"
   icon: "fas fa-paper-plane"
-  blurb: "Questions or feedback?
+  title: "Questions or feedback?
 We’d love to hear from you."
 # hero section

 ---